mcosovic/FactorGraph.jl/docs/src/man/continuousInference.md

 ---

 #### Dynamic inference with variance ageing
-The ageing framework represents an extension of the dynamic model and establishes a model for measurement arrival processes and for the process of measurement deterioration or ageing over time (or GBP iterations).
-We integrate these measurements regularly into the running instances of the GBP algorithm.
+The ageing framework represents an extension of the dynamic model and establishes a model for data arrival processes and for the process of data deterioration or ageing over time (or GBP iterations).
+We integrate these data regularly into the running instances of the GBP algorithm.
 We advise the reader to read the section [ageing GBP algorithm] (@ref ageingGBP) which provides a detailed description of the input parameters.
 ```julia-repl
 ageingVariance!(gbp; factor = index, initial = value, limit = value,
                 model = value, a = value, b = value, tau = value)